 - 1. For modules with more than one item of assessment, all items of assessment must be passed in order to pass the module - 2.
-Compensation of marginally failed modules is not permitted - 3.
-Condonement of failed modules is not permitted - 4.
-Students must pass Year 1 practice placement modules before undertaking Year 2 practice placement modules
+For modules with more than one item of assessment, resits that are allocated a grade are capped at the item level - 3.
+Compensation of marginally failed modules is not permitted - 4.
+Condonement of failed modules is not permitted - 5.
+Students must pass each practice placement before progressing on to the next practice placement